Skip to main content

 Termination and Modification

-• The death of either spouse; however, the court may require the payor spouse to provide life insurance (or another form of reasonable security) for payment of sums due to the recipient in the event of the payor's death during the alimony term.
+• The death of either spouse (the court may require the payor spouse to provide life insurance to ensure payment of alimony during the alimony term)

 Massachusetts Alimony and Spousal Support Laws: Related Resources